 Print Before Submitting Forms.
 To print a draft of your form prior to or after submission, click “Print Packet” at the top of the form.

 Submitting Forms.
 When you are ready to submit a form, select “Submit Form” at the bottom of the page.
 After the form is submitted, you will see a “Confirmation Page” indicating that the form has been submitted.
 Once the form is submitted, the responses entered into the form can no longer be edited.
-Be sure to make all necessary edits prior to the final submission.

 Download Submitted Forms.
 Once you submit a form, you may download a PDF of that form to your computer for your records.